Grounds & Activities

 Lawns and Woodland

 A short path leads from the lawned area to the walled garden.
 The South facing wall of the garden is covered with a variety of apple and pear trees.
 Guests are welcome to try the fresh produce when in season.
 The North facing wall backs on to a forested area.
 This boasts a number of aged trees dating back some hundreds of years.
-A rough path is cut through this area, although as far as possible this is left to grow in its natural state to encourage local wildlife to thrive.
 The trees are home to an abundance of bird life...owls, buzzards and woodpeckers to name but a few.
 Running along the edge of this woodland is a small, natural stream.
 Visitors with children are asked to make note that this stream is open with no fence surround.

 Kames is home to an abundance of birds and the current owners are making efforts to encourage this.
 In addition to smaller garden birds, such as Blue Tits, Black Birds and Robins, Kames is frequented by Pheasants, Owls and Buzzards.
 Wherever possible the Bute Bird Group is kept informed of rarer species so that they can be ringed and monitored where appropriate.
 Please consult the following website for further information about the Bute Bird Group: http://www.butemuseum.org.uk/butebirdgroup/about/

 Roe deer are welcome guests in the estate and can often be seen on the lawns and wooded areas.
 Smaller animals, such as rabbits and hedgehogs are equally welcome.
 Unfortunately, hedgehog numbers are in rapid decline in the UK.
 Kames Estate is therefore proud to be a supporter and member of the British Hedgehog Preservation Society (BHPS).
 Those with a keen eye will be able to spot a number of hedgehog houses dotted throughout the grounds.
 For further information about the BHPS please consult their website: https://www.britishhedgehogs.org.uk

-As part of the renovations to the Keep the current owners have installed a specially constructed false ceiling at the top of the tower to protect the habitat of protected brown long-eared bats.
+As part of the renovations to the Keep, and under the guide of expert Ecologists, the current owners have installed a specially constructed false ceiling at the top of the tower to protect the habitat of protected brown long-eared bats.
 A number of Bat boxes can also be found within the grounds.